5 reasons why food banks matter

 When you fill up a grocery bag to donate to a food bank, what should go in it?
 What happens after you drop it off?
 And where does it make a difference?

-About 795 million people worldwide face hunger, according to the World Food Programme — one in nine people on earth.
+More than 825 million people worldwide face hunger, according to the World Food Programme — one in nine people on earth.
 And hunger knows no borders, with serious challenges in high- and low-income nations alike.
-In India, one in six people go hungry; in the United States; it’s about one in eight, including one in six children.
+In India, nearly one in six people go hungry; in the United States, more than 34 million people, including 9 million children, are food insecure.

 When you give, your job might be done.
 Theirs isn’t.

-They’re in the logistics business of getting meals across their networks to people who need it.
-The 300 food banks of the European Federation of Food Banks (FEBA) alone provide the equivalent of 2.9 million meals per day.
-In some regions, freight alone can take up 25 percent of a food banking network’s expenses.
+Food banks are in the logistics business of getting meals across their networks to people who need it.
+The 341 food banks of the European Federation of Food Banks (FEBA) alone have provided 907,280 tons of redistributed food.

-Cargill supports 18 national food banks around the world through funding, logistics, volunteers and more.
+Cargill supports hundreds of food banks around the world through funding, logistics, volunteers and more.
 Learn more about food security and food waste here.